 Since testers can access devices from disparate locations, device sharing is more practical.

-Solution: If an application is working fine on the latest two OS versions with latest top selling devices, then we ensure the application is working fine.
+Solution: If an application is working fine on the latest two OS versions with the latest top-selling devices, then we ensure the application is working fine.

-At the moment there are more than 400 Mobile Network Operators in the world, that uses different network standards and different kinds of network infrastructure.
+At the moment there are more than 400 Mobile Network Operators in the world, that use different network standards and different kinds of network infrastructure.

-Solution: Solution to this challenge is to use device emulators plus an operator’s web or test proxy, which avoids airtime charges and lets testing proceed with an instrumented test stack.
+Solution: The solution to this challenge is to use device emulators plus an operator’s web or test proxy, which avoids airtime charges and lets testing proceed with an instrumented test stack.

 Short of acquiring in-house accounts with target networks, cloud-based network test services provide the most realistic testing scenario.
 Many cloud-based device testing services include remote carrier coverage.

-4. World Wide Use: The international use of applications marks an important challenge in Mobile Device Testing.
+- 4. Internationalization: The international use of applications marks an important challenge in Mobile Device Testing.